 Place emphasis on the minor if it is relevant.

 Your goal is to make your minor count to the hiring manager, if it’s relevant to the position you are applying for.

-Mentioning your minor in your cover letter, is something you could do.
+Mentioning your minor on your cover letter is something you could also do.
 For example:

 I am certain that I fit into this position greatly as I not only have a degree in estate management and valuation but also a minor in project management.

-In conclusion, including your minor to your resume-if it’s relevant can give you an edge over other candidates that are qualified.
+In conclusion, including your minor on your resume-if it’s relevant can give you an edge over other candidates that are qualified.

-Have it at the back of your mind that your resume should hold information that is relevant to the position you seek.
+Always ensure that your resume holds information that is relevant to the position you’re seeking.

 Please leave a comment in the section, so we know if our article has been helpful to you.